Yonea21/starter-academic/content/post/weeklyupdate/index.md

 09/01/21 - 09/03/21
 =====================
 School, School, School!
 I learned that having six modules is pretty tough.
 I had a short crisis, but everybody had.
 I stay positiv and make the best out of my days.
 Right now I'm creating a website for a pizzeria on the basis of GitHub and Webstorm.
 It's due to next monday.
 We also have a huge assignment in `basics of technical informatcis` due then.
-It's about understanding the Johnny Simulator, following through related tasks and record the steps in an documentation.
+It's about understanding the Johnny Simulator, following through related tasks and record the steps in a documentation.